 At times, many of the people coming to Turning Leaf for help are at a place in life when their ability to cope with life’s stresses, their acute mental health symptoms, and problematic behaviours is compromised and no longer effective.
 This is when the Crisis Stabilization Team is called to help the participant in need.

 The goal of the Crisis Stabilization team is to attend to and manage crisis scenarios 24 hours/day.
 This team is asked to support either new participants to Turning Leaf or those participants receiving residential treatment or community support but are unable to maintain emotional/behavioural stability while receiving service.
-The task then is to assist these participants in achieving emotional and behavioural stability and reintegrate them back into regular residential or community services.
+The task is to assist these participants in achieving emotional and behavioural stability and reintegrate them back into regular residential or community services.

 Through our highly trained, skilled and compassionate Community Support Workers, participants are given access to treatment and support throughout the community.
 Support staff meet our participants where they are.
 Each participant’s needs, risks, challenges, goals, and strengths are unique and the Community Support team tailors treatment and support around the person.